jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_array_formula.rs - Example of how to use the rust_xlsxwriter to write
   simple array formulas.

+* app_autofilter.rs - An example of how to create autofilters with the rust_xlsxwriter library..
+An autofilter is a way of adding drop down lists to the headers of a 2D range of worksheet data.
+This allows users to filter the data based on simple criteria so that some data is shown and some is hidden.
+Note, adding filter criteria isn't currently supported.
+That will be added in an upcoming version.

 * app_autofit.rs - An example of using a simulated Column Autofit using the rust_xlsxwriter library.

 * app_colors.rs - A demonstration of the RGB and Theme colors palettes available in the rust_xlsxwriter library.

+* app_defined_name.rs - Example of how to create defined names using the rust_xlsxwriter library.
+This functionality is used to define user friendly variable names to represent a value, a single cell,	or a range of cells in a workbook.

 * app_demo.rs - A simple, getting started, example of some of the features of the rust_xlsxwriter library.